lsst-sitcom/sitcomtn-037/index.rst

 #.
 Logging tool that relates a obs-id (or whatever) to all of the different areas having artifacts.
 FIXME: How do we handle things that are not related to an image ID
 #.
 Need a tabular view that relates images to all of the metrics and available plots/data/artifacts, analogous to what is `used for HSC <https://confluence.lsstcorp.org/display/LSSTCOM/Lessons+learned+from+HSC+commissioning+and+operation+in+terms+of+On-the-fly+Analysis+Use-Case>`_.
 #.
 Generic webpage containing links to commonly used, but (normally) external tools.
-   We started a `website <obs-ops.lsst.io>`_ to host such data, Alysha Shugart and Ioana Sotuela have taken over making it more observer/user friendly and better populated; a more global effort is required.
+   We started a `website <obs-ops.lsst.io>`_ to host such data, it is meant to be observer focused and is currently being better populated, however, a more global effort is required.

 Multiple databases that need merging: